Jessica Chastain: 2014–2020: Career fluctuations and expansion

-Awards success (2021–present)
+2021–present: Awards success and television

 Andrew Garfield and Chastain starred as the televangelists Jim and Tammy Faye Bakker in the biopic The Eyes of Tammy Faye (2021).
 She acquired the rights to Faye's life in 2012, and produced the film under her company Freckle Films.
 To look like Bakker, Chastain wore prosthetic makeup which took 4–7 hours to apply.
 The role also required her to sing, which she has said made her nervous.
 She worked with the music producer Dave Cobb to record seven songs for the film's soundtrack.
 David Fear of Rolling Stone found Chastain to be the "only reason to see this curiously tepid biopic" and praised her for rising above the script to humanize Bakker.
 Kevin Maher of The Times considered it to be a "riveting, unleashed and award-worthy performance" and compared it to Joaquin Phoenix's performance in Joker (2019).
 She won the Academy Award for Best Actress, Critics Choice Award and SAG Award, in addition to a Golden Globe nomination.

 Also in 2021, Chastain agreed to Scenes from a Marriage, a gender-switched remake of Ingmar Bergman's 1973 Swedish miniseries of the same name for HBO, for its subversion of stereotypical portrayal of women.
 Lucy Mangan of The Guardian took note of the chemistry between Chastain and her co-star Oscar Isaac, as did Carol Midgley of The Times who praised them for "delivering crackling, wounding dialogue faultlessly".
 She received a nomination for the Golden Globe Award for Best Actress in a Miniseries; her second nomination at that year's ceremony.
 She also reteamed with Ralph Fiennes in The Forgiven, an adaptation of the novel of the same name by Lawrence Osborne.